KWR-Water/sutra2/docs/source/tutorial.rst

 Operating the analytical module typically involves 5 steps:

 #.
 Define the hydrogeochemical system using the HydroChemicalSchematisation class.
-In the HydroChemicalSchematisation class choose the:

-    * Computational method ('analytical' or 'modpath').
-    * The schematisation type ('phreatic', 'semiconfined', 'riverbankfiltration', 'basinfiltration').
-    * The removal function ('omp', 'pathogen).
-    * Input the relevant geohydrological data

 #.
 Run the AnalyticalWell class to calculate the travel time distribution in the different aquifer zones
 #.
 Run the Substance class to retrieve the substance (removal) parameters
 #.
 Run the SubstanceTransport class to calculate the removal and concentration in each zone and in the well
 #.
 Plot the desired functions

 Now, let’s try some examples.
+First we import the necessary python packages

 .. ipython:: python